 If you have yet to jump on the plyometric bandwagon, or simply have no idea what they even are, please, let me enlighten you: plyometric exercise include quick, powerful movements using a pre-stretch that involves the stretch-shortening cycle.
 Basically, this type of exercise treats your muscles and tendons as rubber bands, loading them through stretch and then using that elasticity to perform a movement.
-The purpose of plyometrics is to increase power of subsequent movements using this elasticity and stretch.
+The purpose of beginner plyometrics is to increase power of subsequent movements using this elasticity and stretch.

 Sound complicated?
 It’s really not.
 Take jumping rope, for example.
 You use the elasticity in your calves and Achilles tendon to spring yourself upward after each landing – that’s the stretch-shortening cycle of plyometrics (in a nutshell).
 The key is to also apply that principle to the larger muscle groups throughout your body to get an efficient and effective workout.